IleaHeft/sikela-lab-read-depth-tutorial/README.md

 mkdir results
 ```
 ## 5. Modify the file paths and sample list in the code/1000genomes/config.sh script as necessary
-- Michael: The sample list currently in the config.sh script reflects the current set of samples we want to analyze

 ## 6. Adjust the #BSUB –J line in each script as necessary to run the desired jobs and the desired number of jobs at one time
-Current job run plan:
-- Ilea: 1-30
-- Michael: 31-90
-- Ilea or Michael, whoever is ready first:  91-115

 ## 7. Run the code
 1.  ```bsub < code/1000genomes/1_batch_bowtie.sh```